Hunter Heyck, Professor (Ph.D., Johns Hopkins)

 Science and the public; 19th- and 20th-century history of science; American science and technology; history of the social sciences; natural history; science studies.

-Peter Soppelsa, Assistant Professor, Managing Editor, Technology and Culture (Ph.D.
+Peter Soppelsa, Assistant Professor (Ph.D.
 University of Michigan)

 History of technology, urban history, media history, modern European history (especially France's Third Republic and Paris), modernism and modernity, visual studies, animal studies, public works and public health.